What is the prepayment price cap?

 We will set the level of the cap every six months to reflect the latest estimated costs to supply gas and electricity.
 This ensures you will always pay a fair amount, as the price you are charged can only ever go up in line with the underlying costs to get energy to you.

-You can see the current levels of the prepayment price cap on our price cap data page.
+You can see the current levels of the prepayment price cap for a typical consumer on our price cap data page.
+It's best to speak to your supplier to understand your specific charges on a capped tariff.

 Your bills could go up under the cap, if the cost of getting gas and electricity to your home goes up and depending on how much energy you use.